 The Moon Not Seen Around The World

-The other day, I was setting up the layout for this review and when I started the episode to grab a screen capture of the monolog, the first thing I saw was the note for the home audience to grab their cameras and load them with film for an upcoming stunt in the monolog.
-I always love it when these old episode attempted publicity stunts so I was excited about the audience participation that would be involved.
+The other day, I was setting up the layout for this review, and when I started the episode to grab a screen capture of the monolog, the first thing I saw was the note for the home audience to grab their cameras and load them with film for an upcoming stunt in the monolog.
+I always love it when these old episodes attempted publicity stunts so I was excited about the audience participation that would be involved.

 This was so anticlimactic that it almost took me out of the rest of the episode.
 Not just because it was a lame idea but the way that it's shot we see zero evidence that Hesseman stuck to his word because the mooning takes place 100% off screen.

 It's not that I wanted to see this man's ass, but I do think that the payoff would have been much more significant if we saw Hesseman go through the actions.
 Instead, it was shot in a way where it was still safe to put on the air rather that just see a close-up of Reagan's face as we heard a response from the crowd.